rickh94/slackmentions/README.rst

     userlist: The json from slack api users.list.
 Required if people is not provided.

+    silent: slackperson.SlackDataError will be raised if a mention is found in the text but not in the userlist.
+Setting to True will swallow this error and ignore that mention.
+Only applies if userlist is specified, not people.

 clean_text:
     simply deletes all @ mentions from the text.